erinvdoyle/tarot/README.md

 <img src="assets/documentation/quizresultsbutton.png" width="250px"/>
 </p>

-- There are four navigation buttons: A *Next* button, which is hidden or displayed based on whether the visitor has answered the question; an *Exit* button, which exits to the main area at any time; a *Sound Toggle*; and a *Results* button, which replaces *Next* after all the questions have been answered
+- There are four navigation buttons: A *Next* button, which is hidden or displayed based on whether the visitor has answered the question; an *Exit* button, which exits to the *Starting Area* at any time; a *Sound Toggle*; and a *Results* button, which replaces *Next* after all of the questions have been answered

 ### Results Section